-The following table lists the stems and the branches of Wilson Cruz's BAZI chart at his birth.
+The following table lists the heavenly stems and earth branches of Wilson Cruz's BAZI chart at his birth.
 The day master (DM), first row of the day pillar, is the self-element.
 It represents the me, the key from which all stems and branches receive their strength.
 That makes Wilson Cruz a Yin Fire winter person.
-In winter Fire is dead.
+Fire is dead in winter.

 The Year Pillar shows the relationship with family and society at large.

 The Month Pillar represents the childhood and how you relate to your parents.